quietfanatic/liv/src/base/ayu/README.md

  - A serialization and reflection system for C++
  - A linked resource management system

+This is under heavy development and a couple features aren't fully implemented yet.
+Use at your own risk.

 #### AYU Data Language

 The AYU data language is similar to JSON but with the following differences: